-It is critical that any CCP resolution plan makes a clear distinction between default and non-default losses and different types of non-default losses.
+It is critical that any CCP resolution plan makes a clear distinction between defaults and non-default losses and different types of non-default losses.
 Indeed, resultant actions needed to address default losses and non-default losses are likely to be very different, with different powers and resources available.
 The issue of a CCP potentially failing can be more pressing in the case of non-default losses as these situations occur outside the CCP's powers associated with clearing member defaults, where margins, guarantee funds, cash calls, VMGH and (partial) contract tear ups are not available to the CCP.
 Default losses and non-default losses should be approached differently when defining the CCP resolution framework and that the associated loss allocation mechanisms should reflect the respective responsibility structure (i.e. there is an argument to allocate some of the investment losses to the CCP's membership when the clearing members have co-defined and signed off on the investment policy).
+For reference, LCH published in August 2016 a whitepaper on CCP Recovery and Resolution, which goes through the various default and non-default scenarios, the current defences in place to mitigate these risks, and what would happen if they were not sufficient.